 Secure Supply Chains

-The US-funded joint Trade Recovery Project, with the Transportation Working Group and the Sub-Committee on Customs Procedures, has its background in the 2006 Leader’s Declaration that identified the importance of trade recovery from terrorism or major natural disasters.
+The US-funded Trade Recovery Project, a joint initiative with the Transportation Working Group and the Sub-Committee on Customs Procedures, has its background in the 2006 Leader’s Declaration that identified the importance of trade recovery from terrorism or major natural disasters.
 The goal of trade recovery is to resume supply chain and trade operations as quickly and efficiently as possible after a major incident.
-The project is being developed in coordination with the World Customs Organization and is focused on establishing an information sharing platform system.
+The project was being developed in coordination with the World Customs Organization and is focused on establishing an information sharing platform system.

 Source: Report on the APEC Trade Recovery Programme Pilot Exercise (2010)

-Prior to 7th CTWG in Lima, Peru, as part of the APEC MESF capacity building, Major Event and Security Framework Workshop was held on 20-21 February 2016.
-During the workshop economies have the opportunity to provide information on major event planning, to share lessons learned among economies with regard to security planning for major events and to develop experience in conducting threat and risk assessments and development of Concept of Operations for major event security.
+Prior to the 7th CTWG in Lima, Peru, as part of the APEC MESF capacity building, Major Event and Security Framework Workshop was held on 20–21 February 2016.
+During the workshop economies had the opportunity to provide information on major event planning, to share lessons learned among economies regarding security planning for major events and to share experiences in conducting threat and risk assessments and development of concepts of operation for major events security.

-This new project, self-funded by the United States, will work on ensuring the security of critical infrastructure required for an economy to function such as power, water, transportation and communications.
-The project will reduce risks to critical infrastructure caused by attacks, accidents and natural disasters as well as ensure operations can be resumed quickly.
+This self-funded project by the United States worked on ensuring the security of critical infrastructure required for an economy to function, such as power, water, transportation and communications.
+The project reduced risks to critical infrastructure caused by attacks, accidents and natural disasters as well as ensured operations can be resumed quickly.

-This new project, also self-funded by the United States, will address the rising concern of new payments systems to finance terrorism, such as mobile phones, internet and electronic value cards.
+This self-funded project by the United States addressed the rising concern of new payments systems to finance terrorism, such as mobile phones, internet and electronic value cards.
 Many of these new payment systems and technologies have yet to be regulated by governments.
 As a result, these financial transactions fall outside the existing financial regulatory system and can be easily used for terrorist financing.

 APEC Bolstering Terrorism Defenses